 Over the years several Parley players have been selected to play for Dorset in Minor County cricket.

 As the club continues to grow it looks forward to extending its success and proudly notes the achievement of David Payne in progressing from its youth teams to success in the England under-19 team and a full time contract with Gloucestershire CCC.
-Also Tom Barber who toured with the England U19s squad and secured a full time professional position firstly with Middlesex CCC and now with Nottinghamshire CCC.
+In July 2021 'Sid' was selected for the full England ODI squad for a series on home soil against Pakistan.
+Also Tom Barber who toured with the England U19s squad and secured a full time professional position firstly with Middlesex CCC and then with Nottinghamshire CCC.
 May they be the first two of many.